What is a healthy diet?

 - fruit and vegetables.

-Starchy food should make up just over a third of the food we eat.
+Starchy foods are a good source of energy and the main source of a range of nutrients in our diet.
+Starchy foods should make up just over a third of the food we eat.

 Choose higher fibre wholegrain varieties, such as wholewheat pasta and brown rice, or simply leave skins on potatoes.